-The use of AI in powering chatbots is still at its formative stages.
-As such, most bots in use today rely on a set of rules provided by a human through a chatbot-building platform like SendPulse.
-All a marketer has to do is to create a list of several “if-then” statements and provide specific responses usually without the need to code.
+AI-powered chatbots are still in their formative stages.
+As such, most bots rely on a set of rules provided by a human via a chatbot-building platform like SendPulse.
+All the marketer has to do is create a list of several “if-then” statements and provide specific responses, usually without the need to code.

-By leading the user through a sequence of queries, bots gather the information that helps in understanding intent and then proceed to offer suitable content to meet a particular objective.
+By leading users through a sequence of queries, bots gather information to understand the user's intent and then proceed to offer suitable content to meet a particular objective.
 Why is a chatbot important?
 It leads to significant savings in operational costs.
-According to Juniper Research, chatbots are predicted to lead to cost savings of more than $8 billion each year by 2022.
+According to Juniper Research, chatbots are predicted to save businesses $8 billion annually by 2022.

-Apart from that, chatbots help in the reduction of interaction and response times through phone and other social channels.
-This conclusion was made in a more recent Juniper report which says that businesses and customers stand to save over 2.5 billion customer service hours by leveraging chatbots.
+In addition, chatbots reduce the interaction and response times associated with phones and other social channels.
+This conclusion was made in a recent Juniper report, which says that businesses and customers stand to save over 2.5 billion customer service hours by leveraging chatbots.

-All that said, here are the chatbot best practices to have in mind.
+That said, here are some chatbot best practices to keep in mind.

-There’s a lot of chatbot building platforms today offering a great bunch of features that fit any business.
-If you still doubt which one to choose, check out eight most popular builders described on our blog.
+There’s a lot of chatbot building platforms offering a bunch of great features to fit any business.
+If you still don't know which one to choose, check out the eight most popular builders on our blog.

-If you’re not a tech-savvy marketer, SendPulse chatbot builder is right here for you.
-Design your chatbot without knowing the code and absolutely for free.
-Send alerts of new posts on your blog, provide customer support, assist in placing an order, schedule messages and track detailed stats!
+If you’re not a tech-savvy marketer, the SendPulse chatbot builder is here for you.
+Design your chatbot without knowing how to code and free of charge.
+Send alerts for new posts on your blog, provide customer support, assist in placing an order, schedule messages, and track detailed stats!

 Here you’ll find out how to create a chatbot and connect it to a Facebook page.

 Marketers should ensure that their bots have a voice and personality that is consistent with their brand.
-Charm, humor, and naming the bot will go a long way in making the chatbot more human-like, which is what users want.
-Give your bot a creative gender-neutral name and face that your customers will associate with your company.
+Charm, humor, and naming the bot will go a long way in making the chatbot more human-like, which is appealing to users.
+Give your bot an original gender-neutral name and face that your customers will associate with your company.

 Look at this cute LEGO chatbot.
-Ralph the LEGO gift helps find the perfect gift and Customer Support experts are ready to answer any question.
-The Chabot has a face and name which are consistent with their brand.
+Ralph, the LEGO bot, helps users find the perfect gift, and Customer Support experts are ready to answer any question.
+The Chabot has a face and name that are consistent with their brand.

 They will help your bot to define the commands.
 Think over the different ways a user can ask about something.
-For example “hi”, “hello”, “hey”, “morning” for greetings; “prices” “pricing” “cost” for the product price.
-If a user types in two keywords in one message, the chatbot usually provides the clarification request by offering quick replies containing the keywords.
+For example, “hi,” “hello,” “hey,” “morning” for greetings, “prices,” “pricing,” “cost” for the product price.
+If a user types two keywords in one message, the chatbot usually provides a clarification request by offering quick replies containing the keywords.
 In case a user sends the same keyword several times, they will receive the corresponding message once.
 You only need to set a callback.

-Set waiting time that varies depending on the length of the messages.
-When messages are sent in quick succession, it makes sense to pause a bit longer and longer with each.
-Do this even if the messages are almost of the same length to give visitors time to finish reading older messages before new texts come in.
+Set a waiting time between sending messages that varies based on the length of the message received.
+When messages are sent in quick succession, it makes sense to pause a bit longer and longer with each additional message.
+Do this even if the messages are almost the same length to give visitors time to finish reading older messages before new texts come in.